Text by Lula Criado and Meritxell Rosell

 Love: [noun] a strong feeling of affection or a great interest and pleasure in something.

 Friday night took us to Berghain.
-After some queueing, we managed to catch the end of Monolake (aka Robert Henke) who performed VSLI – or Very Large Scale Integration, his first full-length album in 4 years under Monolake’s moniker.
+After some queueing, we managed to catch the end of Monolake (aka Robert Henke), who performed VSLI – or Very Large Scale Integration, his first full-length album in 4 years under Monolake’s moniker.
 The album gets its inspiration from the creation of integrated circuits with thousands of functions on a single chip which in the late ’70s marked a significant advance in computer technology.
-It felt great to hear its sounds pouring from the main room’s sound system.
-Another highlight of the night was DJ Starlight, again, we were able to only catch the first half hour (well worth it), before calling it a night.
+Hearing its sounds pouring from the main room’s sound system felt great.
+Another highlight of the night was DJ Starlight; again, we were able to only catch the first half hour (well worth it) before calling it a night.

 The next day, Elyssia Crampton’s performance took us completely by surprise.
-The American experimental electronic musician explores Latin culture, queer identity and its historic roots hence her music is infused with South American spirituality, naturalist themes.
-The show at Festaal was an eerie mix between past and future which left us shaken and immensely satisfied.
+The American experimental electronic musician explores Latin culture, queer identity, and its historic roots; hence, her music infuses South American spirituality and naturalist themes.
+The show at Festaal was an eerie mix between past and future, leaving us shaken and immensely satisfied.

 The closing concert on Sunday by The Bug versus Dylan Carlson at Heimathafen Neukölln brought the sonic epic for a dramatic finale.
 Earth’s main figure’s guitar drone and The Bug harsh electronics blended and looped in a sustained wall of sound that expanded and moved through the venue and our bodies, bringing that pleasurable sensation when music makes all your atoms vibrate.

-One thing it was clear during the days of the festival is doesn’t matter how weird and confusing (and even scary) the days we are living in feel like; music and art can take us to a much pleasant place at least if not for a few days.
-And, recalling the last of the words of the festival theme, it’s always worth point out the amount of love that is put in projects like this; something we understand dearly.
+One thing it was clear during the days of the festival is doesn’t matter how weird and confusing (and even scary) the days we are living in feel like; music and art can take us to a much more pleasant place, at least if not for a few days.
+And, recalling the last of the words of the festival theme, it’s always worth pointing out the amount of love that is put into projects like this, something we understand dearly.